Herding Dogs

 About the Puli

-The Puli is a large herding dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Puli is best matched with experienced owners.
+The Puli is a medium herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Puli is best matched with experienced owners.
 Typically standing 16 to 17 inches tall at the shoulder and weighing 25 to 35 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the Puli brings a distinct combination of traits that sets it apart.
 The Puli is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Puli loves being close to its people and forms strong bonds with every member of the household.